andreaceccanti/iam-website/content/en/docs/reference/configuration/scim-response/_index.md

 or the environment variable `IAM_SCIM_INCLUDE_MANAGED_GROUPS=true`.

-Then, an example of SCIM me output for a group manager is the following:
+Then, an example of SCIM Me output for a group manager is the following:

 ```
 {